 Early stones, one with a Romano-British inscription, point to an earlier tribal occupancy.
 These stones now form an alignment at the back of the church, though it is possible, as suggested by early documents, that they too may have once sat on the burial mound, marking a much earlier ancestral grave.

-The ancient yews, perhaps 2500-3000 years old, are typical of a former sacred gathering place, and are some of the best examples in North Wales.
+The ancient yews, over 2000 years old, are typical of a former sacred gathering place, and are some of the best examples in North Wales.

 The legends hold that Gwenfrewi (pronounced Gwen-VRE-wy and anglicised as St Winifred) came to Gwytherin to live alongside her cousin Eleri who had set up an early Christian clas or collegium with his Mother Theonia.
 Gwenfrewi eventually became abbess over this early community and it was here that she is said to have died and was buried in an enclosure now known as Penbryn Chapel, formerly CapelGwenfrewi.
 This is also recorded as “The Saints’ Graveyard”, where numerous saints were believed to have been buried: these include St Sannan and St Cybi, as well as St Eleri, his mother Theonia and St Gwenfrewi herself.
 All this, recorded in early medieval documentation, would have been informed by oral traditions.